 The Physical Activity Guidelines for Americans advises that all adults partake in at least 150 minutes of cardiovascular exercise each week.
 This seems like a good number to me, especially if that time is allotted to a form of cardio that is particularly effective at burning fat.

-An example: You sprint as fast as you can on a treadmill for 30 seconds, then you slow down to a 60 second light jog to allow yourself to get your breath back and recover.
+For example, you could sprint as fast as you can on a treadmill for 30 second, then you take 60 second sprint to allow yourself to get your breath back an recover.
 Then you go back into the 30 second sprint and so on.
 This is just a basic example.
 There are many variations and forms of exercise you could perform using this principle.

 HIIT exercise is extremely effective at increasing your metabolism and burning fat.
-This is because it keeps your metabolism raised for a long time after the workout has finished, and so you burn more calories as a result of the workout.
-Steady state cardio tends to only raise your metabolism during the actual workout and so it is not as effective for getting toned.
+This is because it keeps your metabolism raised for a long time after the workout has finished and so you burn more calories as a result of the workout.
+Steady state cardio tends to just raise your metabolism during the actual workout and so it is not as effective for getting toned.

-Some forms of cardio are easier on the body than others in terms of impact and stress on the body.
-If you have any painful joints, or you are susceptible to injury, then you may prefer doing low impact cardio such as rowing or swimming.
+Some cardio is easier on the body in terms of impact.
+If you have any painful joints, or you want to avoid getting any, then you may prefer doing low impact cardio rather than high impact exercise such as running.
 This is especially true when doing high intensity exercise.

-If you would like to read more about how to integrate low impact cardio training as part of your workout, then I strongly recommend that you read our article titled 'Best Low Impact Cardio for Fat Loss'.
+If you would like to read more about using low impact cardio training as part of your workout, then I strongly recommend that you read out article titles ‘Best Low Impact Cardio for Fat Loss’.
+You will be able to see some sample workouts that I give you in that blog post too.
+I hope you find them useful for your own regimen.
 You can read the article HERE (opens page in a new window on this website).

-Resistance and Core Strength Training for Muscle Tone
+Resistance and Body Weight Training for Muscle Tone

-Therefore, as we age it becomes even more beneficial to take part in some form of resistance training.
-Especially if we want to get and stay toned and in shape.
+Therefore, as we age it becomes even more important that we get involved with resistance training.
+Especially if we want to get and stay in shape.

-Regularly doing some form of weight training along with some core strength exercise is one of the most effective ways to increase your metabolism, flatten your abs and get toned.
+Doing some form of weight training along with some core strength exercises is one of the most effective ways to increase your metabolism, flatten your abs and get toned.
 Resistance training in general is one of the most important factors when it comes to body composition change.

 I assume that one of your main goals will be to achieve those flat abdominal muscles.
-If you are looking for a toned midsection then you may want to look into yoga, Pilates and other forms of exercise that works on core strength as well.
+If you are looking for a toned midsection then you may want to look into yoga, Pilates, and other forms of exercise that work on core strength.

 It is important to note that simply doing a load of crunches or sit ups will not get you very far in you quest for flat and toned abs.
 You will want to perform exercises that involves engaging your entire core.

-I wrote an in depth article all about how to get toned at home without weights.
-The article describes how to perform one or two exercises that are great for toning your midsection all in the privacy of your own home.
-You can go HERE to read the article (opens in a new window on this website).
+Finally, I wrote an in-depth article about how to get toned at home without weights.
+The article describes how to perform one or two exercises that are great for toning your midsection, so I recommend you read the article if you would like to learn more.
+The information in the blog post is also great for anyone who would rather train at home rather than a public gym.
+You can go HERE to read the article.

 It is indeed possible for a 50 year old woman to get toned.
-Even though we all experience a little muscle loss, and a slowing metabolism as we age, we can still use specific techniques and methods to get in shape, at any age.
+Even though we all experience a little muscle loss, and a slowing metabolism as we age, we can still use techniques and methods to get lean and in shape, at any age.